zzhangjii/learning-library/oci-library/qloudable/OCI_Advanced/OCI_Advanced.md

 If ping is successful then we have successfuly created VCN peering across two different VCNs

-## Practice 4: Testing Console Connection to the compute instance
+## Testing Console Connection to the compute instance

 1. Navigate to compute instance details page by clicking one of the compute instance name